accoffin12/streaming-07-FinalMTA/README.md

 ```

 ## 8b.
 Consumer(s)
-This project contains multiple consumers, each of them was designed to output a CSV but decodes the message using different processes.
-For example "MTA_ConsumerV1.py" uses `decode()` where as the V2 series of Consumers uses pickling.
+This project contains multiple consumers, each was designed to output a CSV but decodes the message using different processes.
+For example "MTA_ConsumerV1.py" uses `decode()` whereas the V2 series of Consumers uses pickling.

 * [8b1.
 MTA_ConsumerV1](8b1._MTA_ConsumerV1)
 * [8b2.
 MTA_ConsumeV2 Group](8b2._MTA_ConsumeV2_Group)
 * [8b3.
 ConsumerV3](8b3._ConsumerV3)

 ### 8b1.
 MTA_ConsumerV1
 This Consumer is designed to decode the data collected from MTA_ProducerV1.py and then splits the original message into sections using ','.
-By doing this processes it allows us to prepare the message to be added to a CSV file for later use.
+It allows us to prepare the message to be added to a CSV file for later use.

 The following function was used to write the data to the CSV file:
 ```